gsinclair/ahigs_fos/README.txt

  * A list of outstanding events.

 The report could be generated in text AND html AND (perhaps) PDF.
-When a report is generated, two copies are made:
+When a report is generated, two copies are made, for example:
   Dropbox/AHIGS/report.txt
   Dropbox/AHIGS/reports/2011-08-30/report-1432.txt